-Whilst many people do manage to recreationally use drugs or drink and do so responsibly without it becoming an addiction, this is not true for everybody.
+Whilst many people do manage to recreationally use drugs or drink and do so without it becoming an addiction, this is not true for everybody.

 Below are some signs and symptoms of a drug or alcohol addiction that you may have noticed in your life recently: